((Content warning: This is a fictional portrayal of kidnap, assault, and criminal exploitation of children.))

 Her face lit up and darkened again as we pulled through streetlights.
 She looked triumphant.

-I blanched at the implication and tried to stop myself from throwing up.
-I stared at her in awe.
+I blanched at the implication that she had collected body fluids from a large number of men and tried to stop myself from throwing up.
+I stared at her through the mirror in awe.
+I don’t know what I expected, but a raging warrior bent of retribution was a surprise.

 “You planned this?
 This was on purpose to escape?”
 What an amazing young woman.